-- Aluminum dual sport frame with suspension fork creates a durable, lively ride for go-anywhere versatility.
-700c wheels are best fit riders 64 to 67 inches tall
+- Hybrid bike with aluminum dual-sport frame and suspension fork, delivering go-anywhere versatility.
+700c wheels are best fit riders 60 to 69 inch tall

-- 24-speed trigger shifters provide high performance for easy and precise gear changes
+- Adult bike has 24-speed trigger shifters that provide high performance for easy and precise gear changes

-- Mechanical disc brakes give you extra stopping power
+- This bike is equipped with mechanical disc brakes that give you extra stopping power

 - The lightweight yet durable handlebar and stem allow for precision riding